San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Falcons stats and trends

-- This season, the Falcons are winless ATS when entering a game as an underdog of 9 points or more.
+- Atlanta has played 13 games, with five wins against the spread.

+- The Falcons have been underdogs by 9.5 points or more two times this year and have not covered the spread once.

-- Atlanta's games this season have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Atlanta's games this season have eclipsed the over/under six times in 13 opportunities (46.2%).

-- The Falcons have turned the ball over 20 times this season, four more turnovers than the 49ers have forced (16).
+- The Falcons have turned the ball over four more times (20 total) than the 49ers have forced a turnover (16) this season.

 Home and road insights

-- San Francisco has covered the spread twice at home, and is 2-4 overall there, this year.
+- At home this year, San Francisco has two wins against the spread and is 2-4 overall.

-- San Francisco has gone over the total in four of six home games this season.
+- This year, San Francisco has hit the over in four of six home games.

-- In away games, Atlanta is 5-2 overall and 4-3 against the spread.
+- Away from home, Atlanta is 5-2 overall and 4-3 against the spread.

-- This year, in four of seven away games Atlanta has hit the over.
+- In four of seven road games this year, Atlanta has gone over the total.

 Powered by Data Skrive.